gabaod/descenders-pathgeneration/README.md

 # descenders-pathgeneration
-path generation script which allows curbs, berms, materials, painted path, slope steepness etc.<br><br><br>
+path generation script which allows changing the heightmap of a cross slope or flat terrain with control points to change the path types.<br><br><br>
 Place RoadPathGenerator.cs into Assets/<br>
 Place RoadPathGeneratorEditor.cs into Assets/Editor<br>
 goto tools - road path generator - create road generator<br>  this will create a new object in hierarchy with the script assigned and goto inspector tab to define settings<br>